reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 npm run bootstrap
 ```

-Finally when we hit the API with the endpoint http://localhost:5000 we get to see the following log message being printed:
+Finally, when we hit the API with the endpoint `http://localhost:5000` we get to see the following log message being printed (assuming the feature flag is set to `debug`):

 ```bash
 info: [LaunchDarkly] Initializing stream processor to receive feature flag updates